epsy/clize/docs/contributing.rst

     tox -e py34

 Branches linked in a pull request will be run through the test suite on TravisCI and the results are linked back in the pull request.
-You can use this if installing all supported Python versions is impreactical for you.
+Feel free to do this if installing all supported Python versions is impractical for you.

 `coverage.py <http://nedbatchelder.com/code/coverage/>`_ is used to measure
 code coverage.
 New code is expected to have full code coverage.
 You can run the